 - A. Foods Sold to Students at School.
-The following nutrition standards and guidelines apply to foods and beverages offered for sale to students on school premises before the start of the school day, during the official school day, and within 30 minutes after the official school day: - 1.
-Reimbursable meals offered in any federally-subsidized school meal program shall meet the statutory and regulatory nutrition standards established for such meals and address needs of students with eligible medical meal requirements. - 2.
+The following nutrition standards and guidelines apply to foods and beverages offered for sale to students on school premises before the start of the school day, during the official school day, and within 30 minutes after the official school day: - Reimbursable meals offered in any federally-subsidized school meal program shall meet the statutory and regulatory nutrition standards established for such meals and address needs of students with eligible medical meal requirements. - 2.
 Foods and beverages sold to students outside of the school meal programs shall meet at least the USDA's minimum nutrition standards for such items (also called the "smart snacks" or "competitive food" standards), including all permissible exemptions and exceptions that are identified in the regulations or otherwise expressly allowed by the USDA.
-These standards apply, for example, to a la carte options in cafeterias, vending machines that are accessible to students, and items sold in school stores or on snack carts. https://healthymeals.fns.usda.gov/sites/default/files/uploads/USDASmartSnacks.pdf

-3. Both the federal standards and this Wellness Plan allow a building principal, or another

-3. Both the rederal standards and this Wellness Plan allow a building principal, or another administrative-level designee, to approve (to the extent authorized by the Department of Public Instruction) a limited number of exempt student organization fundraisers involving the sale of food or beverage items that do not meet any minimum nutrition standards.
+These standards apply, for example, to a la carte options in cafeterias, vending machines that are accessible to students, and items sold in school stores or on snack carts. https://healthymeals.fns.usda.gov/sites/default/files/uploads/USDASmartSnacks.pdf - 3.
+Both the federal standards and this Wellness Plan allow a building principal, or another administrative-level designee, to approve (to the extent authorized by the Department of Public Instruction) a limited number of exempt student organization fundraisers involving the sale of food or beverage items that do not meet any minimum nutrition standards.
 DPI currently allows up to two (2) approved exempt fundraisers per student organization per school year, with each such fundraiser lasting no longer than two (2) weeks.
 However, an approved exempt fundraiser may not take place in the food service area during any school meal period.
 In addition, an authorized exempt fundraiser must adhere to all other District policies and procedures related to fundraisers.